cooper/ferret/doc/Operators.md

     [1,2,3].map! { -> $_ * 2 }      # [2, 4, 6]

-Note that When used within an event callback, it is possible that the provided value will not ultimately be returned by the event call.
+Note that when used within an event callback, it is possible that the provided value will not ultimately be returned by the event call.
 If multiple callbacks have an explicit `->` statement, the value of the lattermost statement is used.